jfjlaros/demultiplex/docs/faq.rst

     The best thing to do is to contact your sequencing provider and ask which barcodes were used.
-If this is not possible for some reason, you may want to ``guess`` subcommand described in the :ref:`illumina` section.
+If this is not possible for some reason, you may want to use the ``guess`` subcommand described in the :ref:`illumina` section.
     If the barcodes are in the read instead of the header, you may want to use a tool like FastQC_ to find overrepresented sequences.
 These may be the barcodes you are looking for.

+I get the message "error: invalid barcodes file format".
+What is wrong?

+    The columns in ``barcodes.csv`` should be separated by spaces, using other delimiters will result in this error message.
+Also note that the ``demux`` subcommand only allows for one barcode, while the ``match`` command can work with multiple barcodes.

 .. _FastQC: https://www.bioinformatics.babraham.ac.uk/projects/fastqc/